Climb Europe - The website to plan your

 Rock climbing in Luxembourg.
 The best place to go rock climbing in Luxembourg is at Berdorf, which is situated near the border with Germany, about 5km from the town of Echternach, and around 20km from Luxembourg-Ville.
 The climbing is on the sandstone crag of Wanterbaach just outside the village of Berdorf.
 The situation is very beautiful with the crag set within a forest.

 Rock climbing in Malta is the place to get away from the climbing crowds.
-There are over 1,200 routes on Malta and the neighbouring island of Gozo.
+There are around 1,500 routes on Malta and the neighbouring island of Gozo.

 Rock climbing in Norway.
 Norway is a great adventure rock climbing holiday destination.
 There are many rock climbing areas throughout the country, which offer long multi-pitch big wall climbing often on good quality granite rock.
 Many of these areas have both traditional and sport climbing options.